RohitMazumder/ThreadSafeChatServer/README.md

 ## TODO

+- [X] Multiple users can send private messages to each other.
-- [X] Format code to Eclipse code style.
+- [X] Users are able to login and logoff at any time.
+- [X] Prevent users from login using same username.
+- [X] Prevent message delivery, if user logs off, or client gets disconnect while their message is in transit.
+- [X] If server is full, user login requests are queued till vacancy opens up, in which case they are scheduled using FCFS.
 - [ ] Add timestamp to Messages.
-- [ ] Improve Exception Handling and Logging.
-- [ ] Add response codes to response messages from server.
-- [ ] Add logout feature.
-- [ ] Add login waiting queue for users when max limit of users is already logged into the server.
 - [ ] Add group chat features.
 - [ ] Make every user maintain a log of their chats.
+- [ ] Handle failed message delivery.
+- [ ] Allow sending messages even if receiver is not logged in, in which case, messages will be delivered after receiver logs in.
 - [ ] Add unit tests.
+- [ ] Document the project.